yangye-huaizhou/secure-vhost/README.md

 <p/>

-The most important step is to process signal `VHOST_USER_SET_MEM_TABLE`, which is to call `mmap` function to map VM's whole memory into vSwitch's memory address.
+The most important step is to process signal `VHOST_USER_SET_MEM_TABLE`, which is to call `"mmap()"` function to map VM's whole memory into vSwitch's memory address.

 In secure-vhost, we modified this message processing fuction.
-QEMU does not send fd to vSwitch for `mmap` VM memory.
+QEMU does not send fd to vSwitch for `"mmap()"` VM memory.
 Instead, QEMU sends query message to vSwitch for the name of `mbuf_pool`.
 Then in QEMU, it can easily operate packets in this `mbuf_pool` transparently.